zenyyxz/Bare-Metal-SAT/README.md

 ## The Vibe

 The code is a mix of high-level C++ abstractions and low-level pointer arithmetic in assembly.
-It’s dense, it’s fast, and it solved the dare.
+It’s dense and it’s fast.
 If you find a bug, it’s probably because I was drinking too much coffee when I wrote that specific assembly loop.

 Enjoy the solver.
 Stay nerdy.